-If you have an email address, chances are you’ve encountered a spam email.
+If you have an email address, chances are you have encountered a spam email.
 A close relative of typical junk mail, spam is an economically sound investment as a marketing strategy, with high volume, high reward being its typical modus operandi.
 Put simply, if you flood the inboxes of a high volume of people with a low-cost, universal email, you essentially have an economical, far-reaching piece of advertising which, if there is even a remote degree of engagement, will stand to make you money.

 How is spam different from targeted marketing?

-It’s estimated that 95% of all email traffic is constituted by spam, and while some of this may be commercial marketing content, spam viruses and phishing emails also account for and contribute to this number.
+It is estimated that 95% of all email traffic is constituted by spam, and while some of this may be commercial marketing content, spam viruses and phishing emails also account for and contribute to this number.

 Targeted marketing campaigns should involve the recipient being complicit in the exchange, whereby the email is sent to its intended target as a result of that user signing up to the mailing list.
 Spam, on the other hand, involves the distribution of data to addresses generated from publicly accessible sources, webmail harvesting or automated email generators, typically where the user has not agreed to receive the content.